 GR Engineering is a publicly listed company and complies with the ASX Council's 4th Edition Corporate Governance Principles and Recommendations.
-The Board of Directors comprises five directors, noting the majority of the Board, including the Chairman are non-executive directors.
-The Managing Director's key incentives include ESG metrics.
+The Board of Directors comprises four directors, noting the majority of the Board, including the Chairman are non-executive directors.
+The Managing Director's short term incentives include ESG metrics.